bjornmeansbear/lectureScripts/ClimateDesigners.md

 Good luck.

->>>>>>>>

-Okay.
+≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠

+## Additional notes and thoughts.

 Responsibility of design when talking about Climate Change? the climate crisis?

 What if you work somewhere that has nothing to do with climate change (spolier: everything is connected so, well, everything/everywhere has something it can do or is affecting climate change...........)

-What can you do without quiting your job?

-"I'm aware, but I can't do this at my job..........."
+What can you do without quiting your job? / "I'm aware, but I can't do this at my job..........."

-You want to do sometihing, not quit your career; so what makes a big impact...
+You want to do something, not quit your career; so what makes a big impact...

-Climate base > jobs!?
+ClimateBase > jobs!?

 The role of design & climate change...

 Ideologies; the status quo as an ideolgoy...

-Bau erden

-signs signalling sustainability

 we need to take risks and be bold